 The device also implements a comparator for determining when a VBUS is within a programmed range, vSafe5V or vSafe0V.
-VBUS is divided down externally to provide a nominal 2.68V at the VBUS_MON pin.
-For a DFP, the VBUS comparator is useful to detect when VBUS is within the required range.
+VBUS is divided down externally to provide a nominal 3.3V at the VBUS_MON pin.
+For a DFP, the VBUS comparator is useful to detect when VBUS is within the desired range per power delivery negotiations.
 For a UFP, the VBUS comparator is utilized to determine when a DFP is attached or detached.
-It may also use the comparator to determine when VBUS is within a new voltage range.
+It may also use the comparator to determine when VBUS is within a new voltage range per power delivery negotiations.

-Note: The native USB Type-C functionality (including CC pin orientation and detection features) is managed autonomously by the USB7252C.
+Note: The native USB Type-C functionality (including CC pin orientation and detection features) is managed autonomously by the USB7052.

-8.4 PortSplit
+8.5 PortSplit

-The PortSplit feature allows the USB 2.0 and USB 3.2 PHYs associated with a downstream port to be operationally separated.
+The PortSplit feature allows the USB 2.0 and USB 3.2 PHYs associated with any downstream port to be operationally separated.
 The intention of this feature is to allow a system designer to connect an embedded USB 3.x device to the USB 3.2 PHY, while allowing the USB 2.0 PHY to be used as either a standard USB 2.0 port or with a separate embedded USB 2.0 device.
 PortSplit can be configured via OTP/SMBus.
 By default, all ports are configured to non-split mode.